Gardening Plumstead: Recycling and Sustainability for Local Gardens

 Our ambition is to set an ambitious recycling percentage target for organic and recyclable materials collected from gardens: a borough-wide target of 65% recycling and composting by 2030.
 That target covers garden waste, food scraps from urban composting, and dry recycling streams for plastics, metal, glass and paper commonly separated under the borough's waste separation scheme.
 With clear collection rounds and community hubs, Gardening in Plumstead becomes part of a low-carbon local economy.

-Residents separating garden waste and recyclables at a local collection point We work alongside the borough's approach to waste separation — separate bins for dry recycling, food waste and garden waste alongside residual collections — and promote on-site composting at community plots.
+A person wearing colorful gardening gloves is planting a pink hyacinth flower into dark, moist soil in a garden bed.
+Surrounding the planting area are vibrant flowering plants, including red, yellow, and white blooms, with green foliage interspersed throughout.
+In the background, there are additional garden elements such as grass, small flowering plants, and blurred trees or shrubs under natural daylight, suggesting a well-maintained outdoor space in Plumstead.
+The scene captures a moment of gardening activity focused on cultivating and maintaining a healthy, colorful garden environment, which aligns with gardening services offered by Gardening Plumstead including planting, lawn care, and outdoor maintenance.
+We work alongside the borough's approach to waste separation — separate bins for dry recycling, food waste and garden waste alongside residual collections — and promote on-site composting at community plots.
 In practice this means prioritising materials that are high-impact for gardens: woody pruning turned into mulch, leaves and trimmings into compost, and clean plastics and metal removed to the council recycling stream.
 These measures help us meet the Plumstead garden recycling goals while keeping soils healthy.

 Local transfer stations are the backbone of efficient material sorting and onward reuse.
 We coordinate with nearby facilities including municipal transfer points in the Royal Borough and neighbouring boroughs, so garden arisings and recyclable loads are handled promptly.
 Transfers route green waste to dedicated composting sites and dry recyclables to material recovery facilities.
 The network reduces haul distances and keeps emissions down, supporting sustainable gardening Plumstead objectives.

-Volunteers and charity partners sorting reclaimed timber and tools for reuse Partnership working is central: we have established links with community allotments, local reuse charities and national redistribution organisations such as FareShare for edible surplus, as well as furniture and tool reuse charities for larger garden items.
+A smiling man wearing a blue and white checked shirt and gardening gloves stands in a well-maintained garden, gently tending to a lush green shrub with small, bright green leaves.
+The garden features a neatly mown lawn in the foreground, bordered by a flower bed with dark soil, and edged with a variety of plants.
+In the background, there are tall trees with dense foliage, and part of a wooden deck or patio area is visible.
+The scene is outdoors under natural daylight, suggesting a mild, sunny day.
+This image reflects outdoor gardening activities that a professional gardening service in Plumstead might support, including shrub trimming, lawn maintenance, and garden landscaping.
+The environment appears tidy and thoughtfully arranged, emphasizing the importance of sustainable gardening practices and outdoor upkeep.
+Partnership working is central: we have established links with community allotments, local reuse charities and national redistribution organisations such as FareShare for edible surplus, as well as furniture and tool reuse charities for larger garden items.
 These partnerships create circular pathways: seeds and seedlings exchanged between projects, reclaimed timber reused for raised beds, and shared tools reducing consumption.
 Plumstead gardening benefits directly from these social and environmental economies.

 To make on-street and community collection low impact, we operate a growing fleet of low-carbon vans and electric vehicles for short urban hops and plug-in hybrids for longer transfer routes.
 Investing in low-carbon vans reduces local pollution, noise and operating costs while demonstrating how logistics and sustainable gardening go hand in hand.
 Vehicle choice is part of our strategy to lower the carbon footprint of garden waste transport and to offer reliable, frequent collections for residents and community sites.